longviewsystems/terraform-azurerm-network/README.md

 * A vNet with associated setting like DNS servers
 * A variable number of subnets with associated setting like IP address space.
 * NSGs attached to subnets with variable rules.
+* A route table attached to a subnet.
 * Optionally, a Resource Group.

 # References